centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-cloudwatchlogs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+CloudWatch Logs enables you to centralize the logs from all of your systems, applications, and AWS services that you use, in a single, highly scalable service.
+You can then easily view them, search them for specific error codes or patterns, filter them based on specific fields, or archive them securely for future analysis.

+> This Plugin may generate very huge queries toward CloudWatch Logs API.
+Make sure to use filtering capability
+> with ```--group-name``` and ```--stream-name``` options.

 ## Connector dependencies

 The following monitoring connectors will be installed when you install the **Amazon CloudWatch Logs** connector through the